Why Is Candidate Experience So Important?

 We hope you’re already asking yourself that question, but if you aren’t, we’ll tell you why you should be.
 Consider this example:

 These might just look like numbers to you, but not to your candidates.
 Why does it matter if the people you reject had a good or a bad experience interviewing for your company?
-64 percent of candidates will spend time researching a company before applying to the job, making online reviews and your company’s reputation extremely important.
+64% of candidates will spend time researching a company before applying for the job, making online reviews and your company’s reputation extremely important.

 Those 1,980 people that were rejected, they (and the friends they tell) might write negative reviews online.
 Too many bad reviews and your company’s reputation could take a serious hit.

-According to CareerBuilder, 78 percent of job seekers who had a bad experience during the recruitment process will share that experience with friends and family.
-Seventeen percent will post about it on social media.
-Lastly, a third (32 percent of job seekers) said they were less likely to purchase a product from a company who didn’t respond to their job application.
+According to CareerBuilder, 78% of job seekers who had a bad experience during the recruitment process will share that experience with friends and family.
+17% will post about it on social media.
+Lastly, a third (32% of job seekers) said they were less likely to purchase a product from a company who didn’t respond to their job application.